sboosali/spiros/spiros/README.md

     library
       ...
-      if flag(development)
+      if flag(develop)
-        cpp-options: -DDEVELOPMENT
+        cpp-options: -DDEVELOP
       ...

 which you can then condition on in your Haskell files (as normal):

-    #if DEVELOPMENT
+    #if DEVELOP
     ...

 Similarly, your Cabal file can set flags given the: current architecture, package versions, etc.